 Kim Simmonds, who led the blues rock band, Savoy Brown, since its formation in the mid-’60s, died on Dec.
 13, 2022, just eight days after he turned 75 on Dec.
 5, was announced on his Facebook page on Dec.
 15. The guitarist-singer-songwriter had been in a hospital battling stage 4 signet cell colon cancer (SCCC).
 The post announcing his death noted, “One of Kim’s last requests was to thank the fans of Savoy Brown.
 Your support was, and shall always be, immensely appreciated.”

-Simmonds originally shared the news of his health on a Facebook post last August.
+Simmonds originally shared the news of his health on a Facebook post that August.
 At that time, he acknowledged that he needed to suspend his live performances for the year.
 He was first diagnosed in September 2021 and surgery at that time “kept me going with a decent quality of life.”
 Chemotherapy made it difficult for him to perform.
 Simmonds noted that one of the side effects is peripheral neuropathy, which deadened the nerves in his fingers and hands.

 At that time, he thanked “all the superb health care I’ve received locally as well as the unending support of my wife, family and friends.”
 While recuperating, he was able to finish a new album that he began prior to his illness.
 In more recent months, he switched to slide guitar, which made it easier to play with his condition, while acknowledging that his days of playing live were limited.
 However, in a Dec.
 2 Facebook post, his family noted that he was back in the hospital due to “recent complications.”